ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_standards/identifiers-curies.md

 CURIEs ("[Compact URIs](https://www.w3.org/TR/curie/)") are namespace-scoped identifiers which can be expanded to Internationalized Resource Identifiers ([IRI](https://www.w3.org/International/articles/idn-and-iri/)).
 A CURIE is comprised of two components, a prefix and a reference, separated by a colon symbol (:).
 CURIES are case sensitive, although for prefixes this practice is inconsistently being followed.

+The GA4GH recommendations are:

+* use only a single prefix
+* avoid the use of the underscore `_` character in th eprivate part of an identifier
+    - reason is the sometimes replacement of the colon `:` separator by `_`, in computing environments where `:` may be problematic
+    - exceptions are underscore characters in computed identifiers

 #### GA4GH Use

 In GA4GH schemas, CURIEs constitute the recommended syntax for the referencing ontology classes or external references.
 Here, usually a CURIE as `id` is combined with a `label` for the text representation of the , such in the `Ontology_term` object prototype: